 All above-ground portions of the plant, but the disease is usually first recognized by its foliar symptoms.

 The first symptoms of late blight on tomato leaves are irregularly shaped, water-soaked lesions, often with a lighter halo or ring around them (Figure 1); these lesions are typically found on the younger, more succulent leaves in the top portion of the plant canopy.
 During high humidity, white cottony growth may be visible on underside of the leaf (Figure 2), where sporangia form (Figure 3).
 Spots are visible on both sides of the leaves.
 As the disease progresses, lesions enlarge causing leaves to brown, shrivel and die.
 Late blight can also attack tomato fruit in all stages of development.
-Rotted fruit are typically firm with greasy spots that eventually become leathery and chocolate brown in color (Figure 3); these spots can enlarge to the point of encompassing the entire fruit.
+Rotted fruit are typically firm with greasy spots that eventually become leathery and chocolate brown in color (Figure 4); these spots can enlarge to the point of encompassing the entire fruit.